bfarnam/infineon/README.md

     //Serial.println(msg);
 }
 ```
-The code in the main library for readIs will not attempt to enable DEN and DSEL if DSEL=0 hence the reason I have the local functions above.
-This can be found in infineon.cpp.
+_myFriendlyName_.readIs which is found in infineon.cpp will not attempt to enable DEN and DSEL if DSEL=0 hence the reason I have the local functions above.

 <!--
 # Smart High-Side Switch Arduino Library